EndoUFM: Utilizing Foundation Models for Monocular depth estimation of endoscopic images: Method

 where $B\in\mathbb{R}^{m\times r}$ and $A\in\mathbb{R}^{r\times n}$ represent the trainable low-rank matrices, and the rank $r$ is much smaller than both $m$ and $n$ ($r \ll \min (m, n)$).
 The novel components are $\Lambda_b\in\mathbb{R}^{m\times m}$ and $\Lambda_a\in\mathbb{R}^{r\times r}$.
 These are diagonal matrices derived from the randomly initialized vectors $b\in\mathbb{R}^{m\times 1}$ and $a\in\mathbb{R}^{r\times 1}$, respectively.
 Crucially, $b$ and $a$ are randomly initialized and then remain frozen throughout the entire training process.
 This approach effectively applies random scaling to the rows of the low-rank matrices $B$ and $A$, which in turn enhances the model's adaptability across layers of the network.

-As shown in Fig. \ref{fig3}(a), we apply the pre-tarined Depth Anything Model and fine-tune all the transformer blocks in the encoder to specifically enhance the accuracy of depth estimation.
-The SAM encoder framework we employ is detailed in Fig. \ref{fig3}(b).
-To adapt to endoscopic images, we utilized a pre-trained MedSAM model \cite{ma2024segment}, allowing the model to leverage learned medical prior information.
-To optimize training parameters and time, we fine-tune only the bottom three transformer blocks of the encoder \cite{shvets2024joint}, which demonstrably improves performance.
+As shown in Fig. \ref{fig3}(a), the pre-trained Depth Anything Model is applied and all the transformer blocks in the encoder are fine-tuned to specifically enhance the accuracy of depth estimation.
+The MedSAM encoder framework employed is detailed in Fig. \ref{fig3}(b).
+To adapt to endoscopic images, a pre-trained MedSAM model \cite{ma2024segment} is utilized allowing the model to leverage learned medical prior information.
+To optimize training parameters and time, only the bottom three transformer blocks of the encoder are fine-tuned \cite{shvets2024joint}, which demonstrably improves performance.

-\subsubsection{Residual Block Based on Depthwise Separable Convolution (Res-DSC)}
+\subsubsection{Residual block based on Depthwise Separable Convolution (Res-DSC)}

 While transformers excel at dynamic attention, global context awareness, and generalization, they often struggle with extracting fine details and local features.
 Conversely, convolutions are adept at capturing local features and offer inherent benefits such as shift, scale, and distortion invariance.
 Combining CNNs with Transformers can create a synergistic effect, significantly boosting overall model performance.